Fixed Rate Mortgages explained

 What happens after the fixed rate period ends?

 We will write to remind you your initial fixed term is coming to an end, you can choose to either:

 - Let your rate switch to our flexible Standard Variable Rate.
-As Standard Variable Rate is not linked to the Bank of England base rate, the rate can increase at any time even if there is no change in the Bank of England base rate.
+As Standard Variable Rate is not linked to the Bank of England base rate, the rate can increase and decrease at any time even if there is no change in the Bank of England base rate.

 - Choose another fixed rate mortgage for a set period of time.
 You may have to pay a product fee, depending on the mortgage you choose.

 - Our fixed rates are available to both new and existing Ulster Bank mortgage customers